homemade mint simple syrup in a glass bottle

 Can I use dried mint instead of fresh?

-Yes, but the flavor will be more muted and slightly earthy.
+Not recommended as the flavor will be more muted and slightly earthy.
 Use about one-third the amount compared to fresh mint.

-Can I make a sugar-free mint syrup?
+Can I make a sugar-free mint simple syrup?

 You can use a sugar substitute designed for syrups, like Stevia, monk fruit sugar or agave.
 Though texture and shelf life may differ.